Deir ez-Zor offensive (December 2014)

-The Deir ez-Zor offensive (December 2014) was a military operation launched by the Islamic State of Iraq and the Levant (ISIL) on the Deir ez-Zor air base and the surrounding areas.
+The Deir ez-Zor offensive (December 2014) was a military operation launched by the Islamic State (IS) on the Deir ez-Zor Airport and the surrounding areas.

 Battle

 On 3 December, ISIL launched an offensive in the direction of the Deir Ezzor military airbase.
 They reportedly managed to capture the al-Masemekeh Building after a suicide bomber detonated a car near it, killing 19 soldiers and NDF fighters, according to the SOHR.
 In the clashes that followed, 7 ISIL militants were killed, while ISIL seized two tanks, an APC, an artillery piece, and machine guns.
 The next day, ISIL reportedly advanced further and captured al-Mari'iyah village, and they also captured parts of the al-Jafra village, while the Syrian Army reported that the 104th Airborne Brigade of the Republican Guard Killed over 20 ISIL militants, and seized 3 tanks.
 The same source named 17 ISIL casualties in from fighting in the al-Mari’ayyi area.
 The SAF conducted ten airstrikes on ISIL positions that day.

 On 5 December, ISIL captured al-Jafra village.
 37 ISIL militants and 30 soldiers were killed during the takeover.
 Meanwhile, 15 ISIL fighters were killed by coalition warplanes targeting a convoy in the al-Bokamal countryside.
 Later that day, the Syrian Army launched a counterattack and recaptured parts of al-Mari'iyah village, and regained control of the perimeter of the Deir-ez Zour airbase from ISIL The Syrian Army claimed that it had killed over 100 ISIL militants since the start of the ISIL offensive, while SOHR gave the number of 45.
 ISIL also managed to capture some positions and military equipment on the mountain overlooking the city.

 During the early morning of 6 December, ISIL took control of the missiles battalion to northeast of the airport.
 At the same time, ISIL detonated a car-bomb at the main gate of the air base and managed to advance into the base, but this attack was eventually repelled due to heavy shelling and bombardment by the Army.
 ISIS also pulled back from the mountain overlooking Deir ez Zor after it was exposed to heavy aerial bombardment by the SAF, which reportedly used chlorine gas.
 Since the start of the offensive, 51 soldiers and 68 ISIS militants were killed, according to SOHR.
 Al-Masdar reported that over 200 ISIS fighters have been killed along with 43 Army soldiers since the start of the offensive.